If you enjoy spending time outdoors or are handy around the yard, you could benefit from having a double-bit ax in your shed.

 Greek mythology describes the double-bladed axe as a weapon of choice for Hephaestus, the god of blacksmiths.

-Although you can find many replicas that carry the description of Viking double-headed axes, the possibility of these models in use during that time is rare.
+Although you can find many replicas that describe Viking double-headed axes, the possibility of these models being used during that time is rare.

 What Is a Michigan Axe?